-The success of your subsidiary abroad depends not only on your employees, but also on your knowledge and consideration of the relevant labor laws.
+The success of a foreign branch depends not only on its employees, but in particular also on the knowledge and consideration of the relevant labour law.

-If you’re filling positions at your foreign branches in France, you will quickly recognise that new countries, bring new legal challenges.
-The structure of French and German employee contracts are fundamentally different.
+If you fill jobs at foreign branches in France, you will quickly find that the legal challenges in the other country are different.
+For example, French and German contracts for employees are fundamentally different.

-Working time regulations, non-discrimation legislation and collective bargaining law, and above all, termination provisions adhere to stricter rules.
+Working time regulations, equal treatment regulations and collective bargaining law, and above all dismissal regulations, also obey other, sometimes stricter rules.